JML Tutorial - Inheriting Specifications

 }

-In this example T_Polygon is an interface with a method that returns a property of a polygon.
-Even though the method is abstract, we can state some properties: a polygon has some positive number of sides.
-Then Square is a concrete class that implements T_Polygon.
-Now those abstract methods have an implementation.
+In this example T_Polygon is an interface with a method (sides()) that returns a property of a polygon.
+Even though the method is abstract (being in an interface),

-• The keyword also at the beginning of the specification of sides() in Square is a visual indicator that there are additional specifications in parent classes or interfaces (much like the annotation @Override does in Java).
+alsoat the beginning of the specification ofsides()inSquareis a visual indicator that there are additional specifications in parent classes or interfaces (much like the annotation@Overridedoes in Java). - Due to inheritance of specifications, the method

-• Any methods in T_Polygon have no implementation (because they are abstract methods of an interface), so there is nothing to verify about them.
-However their interfaces will be checked when verifying any derived class.
+T_Polygonhave no implementation (because they are abstract methods of an interface), so there is no body to verify.
+However, due to specification inheritance, their specifications will be verified when verifying the implementing methods of a derived class, as is done withsides().

-When the methods of T_Polygon are called in some client class, the client class knows the properties based on the (static) type of the reference it has.
-For example,
+When the methods of T_Polygon are called in some client class, the client class only knows the properties based on the (static) type of the reference it has.

 // openjml --esc T_PolyTest.java T_Polygon.java